-IAP Career College (which is not really a college!) offers an online certificate program for florists.
-The course length is 6 weeks (but you can complete it in 4-12 weeks to fit your schedule).
-This course includes everything you need to understand the duties of a florist, how to market a floral shop, and build your skills as a business owner.
+IAP Career College (which is not really a college!) has an online certificate program for florists.
+This online professional course is 6 weeks (but you can complete it in 4-12 weeks to fit your schedule) long.
+It includes everything you need to understand the duties of a florist, how to market a floral shop, and build your skills as a business owner.

 Read our review on IAP Career College which is largely based on real user experiences.